Greg-R/T41EEE/README.md

 There is going to be some garbage no matter what, but it better be suppressed 60 dB or better.
 If garbage levels are too high, try again with a lower SSB PA Cal number.

-Note that if you play to drive the Power Amplifier with CESSB, you need to have a filter after the QSE.
+Note that if you plan to drive the Power Amplifier with CESSB, you need to have a filter after the QSE.
 Be sure to run calibration with the filter in place!
 I put an attenuator on the output of the QSE to help isolate it from the filter.
 I'm currently using a 6 dB attenuator, which seems kind of high, but there is still enough drive to the Power Amplifier.
 Also if you are using the QSE2DC, there is a resistive Pi attenuator on the output of about 2 dB.
-This is another variable in this system which is kind of up for grabs, and depends on exactly what you've got.
+This is another variable in this system which is kind of up for grabs, and it depends on exactly what you've got.
+Fun with homebrew radios!

 Let me explain in detail SSB PA Cal.
 This is nothing more than a constant linear multiplier of the I and Q channel amplitudes going into the QSE.
 Thus you cannot allow the amplitude to go too high or you will cause distortion in the modulator.
 SSB PA Cal setting is crucial and we will come back to this later in the process.
 This step #1 is to make sure calibration happens at a level which is a bit below the saturation point of the modulator.
 There is a balance point of good signal-to-noise ratio and keeping the signal below the level of generating intermodulation garbage.
 So we are trying to find the sweet spot, calibrate there, and move onto the next step.